LaussenLabs/atriumdb/sdk/docs/source/cli.rst

 Using AtriumSDK in Remote Mode with CLI Authentication
 *********************************************************

-Once you have successfully logged in using the Atriumdb CLI, as described in the `Authentication`_ section, you can use the AtriumSDK in remote mode with your Python scripts.
+Once you have successfully logged in using the AtriumDB CLI, as described in the `Authentication`_ section, you can use the AtriumSDK in remote mode with your Python scripts.
 The AtriumSDK will automatically detect the stored API token in the `.env` file when `metadata_connection_type` is set to `"api"`.

 To use the AtriumSDK in remote mode, follow these steps:

-1. Log in using the Atriumdb CLI, as described in the `Authentication`_ section.
+1. Log in using the AtriumDB CLI, as described in the `Authentication`_ section.

 2. Create a Python script in the same directory as the `.env` file containing the stored API token.